Overview

 ```

-1. After starting Pleasanter, enter "Login ID: Administrator" and "Initial password: pleasanter" on the Pleasanter login screen and click the "Login" button.
+1. After starting Pleasanter, enter "Login ID: Administrator" and "Initial Password: pleasanter" on the Pleasanter login screen, then click the "Login" button.

-2. After logging in, you will be asked to change the password for the "Administrator" user, so enter a password of your choice and click the "Change" button.
+2. After logging in, you will be prompted to change the password for the "Administrator" user, so enter an arbitrary password and click the "Change" button.

-Please check that the nginx settings are correct.
-Operation may change depending on small differences such as the presence or absence of/in the description.
+Please verify that the nginx configuration is correct.
+Small differences such as the presence or absence of / in the description can change the behavior.

-If the above steps were completed without any errors, but a page such as "Welcome to nginx!" (not an error message) is displayed when you access it in a browser, the security settings of the browser may be preventing you from transitioning to the Pleasanter login screen.
+If the above steps completed without errors but accessing via browser displays a page such as "Welcome to nginx!" (not an error display), it is possible that the browser's security settings are preventing navigation to the Pleasanter login screen.

 ## Related Information